coda289/cse15l-lab-report/Lab-Report-1.md

     ```
    **absolute path:**/c/Users/dakot/lecture1

-   The output was a message informing me that the arguement `Hello.java` was not a directory
+   The output was a message informing me that the argument `Hello.java` was not a directory

    This is an error because cd is to change to a different directiry and it is expecting a directory and not a file.
-It provides the erroe message `bash: cd: Hello.java: Not a directory`
+It provides the error message `bash: cd: Hello.java: Not a directory`

 ## `ls` examples
-1. **no arguements**
+1. **no arguments**
    ```
    dakot@DESKTOP-2TDL2AN MINGW64 ~/lecture1 (main)
    $ ls